flybywiresim/docs/docs/start/reported-issues.md

 ---

 * EFB not clickable

 * V/S mode stuck at 1500 fpm (fix in progress)

+* Left PFD lagging / freezing (The team is aware of the issue and is working hard to resolve it, potential fixes are being tested)

 * PFD artificial horizon freezes
     - Workaround:
         - Turn off PFD, wait >10 seconds and turn PFD back on.

 * ILS not showing on approach / does not auto populate in RADNAV (fixed)
     - Workarounds (may apply to 3rd party sceneries):
         - Manually input your ILS frequency into RADNAV.
 Type in the frequency found on your chart and press the key next to LS/Freq.
 Sample: 111.30